Proverbs 20 – Wisdom, Weights, and Wickedness

 ii.
 “Some must be beaten black and blue ere they will be better; neither is wit anything worth with them till they have paid well for it.”
 (Trapp)

 b.
-As do stripes the inner depth of the heart: Solomon probably used stripes here in a symbolic sense for the chastening that comes in life.
-If we receive such discipline with wisdom, it will purify us in the inner depth of the heart.
+As do stripes the inner depths of the heart: Solomon probably used stripes here in a symbolic sense for the chastening that comes in life.
+If we receive such discipline with wisdom, it will purify us in the inner depths of the heart.

 i.
 “Physical punishment may prove spiritually valuable.”
 (Ross)

 ii.
 As do stripes: “The paradox of Isaiah 53:5 stands out sharply against this background: that with his stripes we are healed.”
 (Kidner)